-Children with SEN and disabilities, and/or physical health issues can face additional safeguarding challenges, both in terms of their vulnerability and also in terms of being able to report abuse.
+Children with SEN and disabilities, or health issues can face additional safeguarding challenges, both online and offline, in terms of their vulnerability and also in terms of being able to report abuse.

 Staff should avoid making assumptions that indicators of possible abuse such as behaviour, mood and injury may relate to the child's disability or medical condition without further exploration.